HarryNguyen2662/MERN_Stack_DropMarkdown/README.md

 MERN Stack DropMarkdown | Typescript, React.js, Node.js, Express.js, MongoDB, PassportJS, AJAX, Bootstrap, CSS Grid

-• Developed full-stack web app using React, Node.js, Express, and MongoDB, enabling real-time editing for 5+ users.
+• Developed a cutting-edge full-stack web app using React, Node.js, Express, and MongoDB for real-time collaboration among 5+ users.

-• Implemented authentication with Passport.js to allow user account creation with encrypted passwords and JSON web tokens for secure access.
+• Implemented secure authentication with Passport.js, encrypting passwords and using JSON web tokens for access control.

-• Built backend APIs with Node and Express serving dynamic Markdown content to React frontend, improving response times by 35%.
+• Engineered backend APIs with Node and Express, optimizing response times by 35% for dynamic Markdown content delivery to the React frontend.

-• Stored data in MongoDB with optimized indexing and caching, improving query performance by 62% and retrieval speed by 84%.
+• Optimized MongoDB data storage with indexing and caching, boosting query performance by 62% and retrieval speed by 84%.